-Office Hours: Students are strongly encouraged to take advantage of meeting to discuss any matters of concern or interest.
-I am available to meet in my office at the Labor Education Center on the Cook/Douglass Campus most weekdays by appointment.
+Office Hours: Students are strongly encouraged to take advantage of contacting me to discuss any matters of concern or interest.
+I am available to confer by phone during the pandemic.
+Students also have the option of contacting a Teaching Assistant for guidance.